-Blessed by a simply stunning marina, a wonderful beach upon which to relax and a vibrant and exciting nightlife scene, the alluring seaside resort of St. Julian's offers an endless array of opportunities for those setting foot on the Maltese coast.
+Blessed by a simply stunning marina and a vibrant and exciting nightlife scene, the alluring seaside resort of St. Julian's offers an endless array of opportunities for those setting foot on the Maltese coast.
 Whatever it is you come in search of in Malta, there are countless things to do in St. Julian’s that will satisfy your vision of your holiday on the idyllic island.
-If you’re intrigued by the history and culture of the area you can easily delve into Malta’s 7000-year history, beach lovers will find a haven across the Blue Flag beaches on this side of the coast, while revellers will happily dive into the atmospheric nightlife of St. Julian’s.
+If you’re intrigued by the history and culture of the area you can easily delve into Malta’s 7000-year history, beach lovers will find a sunbathing haven across the various rocky bays (Spinola, Balluta Bay and Exiles Bay - watch out for the rocks, though!), while revellers will happily dive into the atmospheric nightlife of St. Julian’s.

 There is a wide variety of options when it comes to dining in St Julian’s, with countless cuisines discovered across a range of eateries around the waterfront and in Paceville.
 If you’re searching for a more authentic or traditional style of Maltese cuisine, it does seem to be a blend of other Mediterranean influences, thus leading to the diverse culinary range on offer.
 Seafood is also a big scene beside Mediterranean dishes, best sampled at either Wigi’s Kitchen or Zeri’s Restaurant.
 If you’re after some great pizza, look no further than Ir Rokna, or for a completely different flavour, head to Blue Elephant for some quality Thai food.
 If you’ve been hanging around in the sunshine all day and need to cool down, make sure you head to RivaReno Gelato for some of the finest ice cream in Malta.